michaeljclark/michaeljclark.github.io/asm.md

 arguments or in some case reversed arguments, that result in distinct semantics.

-The following table list assembler pseudo instructions:
+The following table lists RISC-V assembler pseudo instructions:

 Pesudo-instruction                          | Expansion                                      | Description
 :------------------------------------------ | :--------------------------------------------- | :---------------